jilanbshk/Oracle_To_S3_Data_Uploader/README.md

 #### Does it create temporary data file to facilitate data load to S3?
 No

-#### Can I extract data from RDS Oracle to Amazon Redshift using this tool?
+#### Can I extract data from RDS Oracle to Amazon S3 using this tool?
 Yes, but whatch where you invoke it.
 If you execute it outside of AWS you may get data charges.
-You should spawn OS Windows EC2 instance in the same Availability Zone with your DRS Oracle is residing.
+You should spawn OS Windows EC2 instance in the same Availability Zone with your DRS Oracle.
 Login to new EC2 instance usig Remote Desktop, download `Oracle_To_S3_Data_Uploader` and run it in CLI window.

 #### Can I log transfered data for analysis?